ogregorio/fullstack-afiliados/README.md

 In this pattern, the layers are organized as follows:

+0. **Tests Layer:**
+   -  An abstract layer that contains test rules for all other layers.
+This layer interacts with all others.

 1. **Domain Layer:**
    - Represents the core of the application, containing business rules, entities, and application use cases.
 This layer is independent of technical details and can be tested and reused without relying on external frameworks or libraries.